kapijawastaken/dotfiles/README.md

 # dotfiles
-My dotfiles, and an rpm package to install them
+My dotfiles, and an installer to install them